 Whatever you find, communication with stakeholders and team members must take priority.
 Everyone needs to be on the same page.
 Having detailed status reports and accounting dashboards are great tools for helping the team have information in front of them to discuss.
 If there are problems or issues, you need to know in order to plan ahead for the project.

 As you evaluate the status of the project, odds are you will need to adjust.
 This is normal, and an important factor of good project management.
 Perhaps you could afford to pay for more labor, which would accelerate the project’s completion to meet the deadline.
 Or after observing and discussing expense and status reports you see that you can rely on fewer certain materials because you decided to purchase the bulk of materials earlier.
 In the end, streamlining your project depends on how you manage and track finances, and adapt to what they reveal.

 Use a Comprehensive Accounting System

-Along with the core project accounting software features like time tracking and expense reporting, Accounting Seed features a highly flexible work breakdown structure functionality.
-This lets you and your team seamlessly organize your projects by different phases or tasks to efficiently monitor and guide the individual elements of projects.
-This is very useful for comparing project budget vs actual around revenues, expenses, and time.
-Accounting Seed’s reporting features also let you create custom reports by drawing from whatever data and variables you need to effectively analyze your project’s financial status.
+In addition to strong management practices, you need the technology to effectively manage project financials.
+Accounting Seed provides core project accounting software features like time tracking and expense reporting, along with a flexible work breakdown structure functionality.
+This lets your team seamlessly organize your projects by different phases or tasks to guide the individual elements of projects.
+The work breakdown structure is also very useful for comparing project budget vs actual around revenues, expenses, and time.
+Accounting Seed also provides custom reports that draw whatever data and variables you need to analyze your project’s financial status.